th-under/NLP_with_spaCy/README.md

 ## Usage
 First start a jupyter notebook with   ```jupyter notebook```

-Then load the NLP_withspaCy.ipynb notebook and follow the instructions.
+Then load the NLP_with_spaCy.ipynb notebook and follow the instructions.